 Temperature settings depend on the time of year and your personal preferences.
 In the summer, the average temperature setting is 75°-80°.
 In the winter 68°-72° is the norm.
 Remember, when leaving your house; try to avoid drastic temperature changes.
 Do not set your temperature back more than 5°; this will cause your unit to work harder to achieve the desired temperature setting.

-Investing in a larger unit is not always the best option.
 Before purchasing a new AC system you should always make sure your system is sized properly to match your home or office needs and budget.
 Rick’s AC Maintenance and Service can thoroughly assess your home and comfort requirements to determine the proper size and make the appropriate recommendation.

 A few quick tips:

 - Clean and replace your filters frequently.

 - Your system will heat and cool more evenly when the blower is in the “on” position.
 The blower provides constant air movement throughout the home, and allows for better filtration.